ryokr/TaskbarXII/README.md

 ## Theme selection

-The theme is integrated into the mod and can be selected directly from the mod's
+The theme is integrated into the Window 11 Taskbar Styler and can be simply selected from the mod's
 settings:

 * Open the Windows 11 Taskbar Styler mod in Windhawk.